Oct. 30, 2013 at 7:01 PM ET

 “He didn’t want my sister or me to put everything on hold and wait for his health to decline.
 That would make him feel worse.
 He just wanted to know that we were happy.”

-Thanks to Brandon’s messages of gratitude to supporters online and an in-depth Mashable story about the Curtis family, words of support are continuing to pour in from around the world.
+Words of support for the Curtis family are continuing to pour in from around the world.
 You can see a sampling of older and more current tweets below, as well as a video message from Brian Curtis to his children.